Bill Gross urges Fed to 'get off zero and get off quick' on rates

 Some Fed policymakers have described last week's decision as a close call and the central bank is still expected to raise interest rates later this year.
 The Fed has kept its benchmark interest rate close to zero since late 2008, when the nation's economy was at the depths of crisis.

-"Do central bankers not observe that Detroit, Puerto Rico, and soon Chicago, Illinois cannot meet their promised liabilities?" said Gross, the co-founder of bond giant Pimco who now runs the $1.4 billion Janus Global Unconstrained Bond Fund.
+"Do central bankers not observe that Detroit, Puerto Rico, and soon Chicago, Illinois cannot meet their promised liabilities?"
+Gross said.

-"Do they simply chalk it up to bad management and inept governance and then return to their Phillips Curves for policy guidance?
-Do they not know that if zero were to become the long-term norm, that any economic participant that couldn’t print its own money (like they can), would soon 'run on empty' as Blackstone's (co-founder) Pete Peterson once expressed it in describing our likely future scenario?"

 The developed world is beginning to "run on empty" because investments discounted at near zero over the intermediate future cannot provide cash flow or necessary capital gains to pay for past promises in an aging society, Gross said.